benjaminfisher/WDIM393H/modernizr-details.md

 _see comments in global.css and index.css_

 ## Progress Polyfill ##
-Used modernizer.load method to target browsers that do not support the <progress> tag and provide partial support _see feature-test.js_
+Used modernizr.load method to target browsers that do not support the <progress> tag and provide partial support _see feature-test.js_

+## Details Polyfill ##
+Used modernizr.load method to target browsers that do not support the <summery> tag and provide a jQuery based solution _see feature-test.js_